rmnigm/numerical-methods/README.md

 **Homework topics:**
 1. Numerical precision, computer representation of numbers
 2. Solving nonlinear equations
-3. Solving systems of linear equations with matrix operations
+3. Numerical precision for matrix operations
 4. Solving systems of nonlinear equations
+5. Solving systems of linear equations with iterative methods

 ## How to setup (Unix)
 - Clone repository to local machine